mehrannasr1375/image-resize-class-php/README.md

-# upload-and-resize-class-php
+# resize-class-php

-a simple class for upload images with check size, extension and save them in custom size
+a simple class for uploaded images on serve, with check size, extension and save them in custom size & custom crop style

--first see the example on: 'UploadTest.php'
+- first see the example on: 'imageTest.php'

--include the class file called: 'UploadClass.php' and use it
+- include the class file called: 'image.class.php' and use it